-By leveraging third party software, it becomes much simpler to perform the necessary detection and automatic exclusion of an IP address.
+By leveraging third-party software, it becomes much simpler to perform the necessary detection and automatically exclude IP addresses.

 How does automatic IP exclusion work?
 When it comes to

-- Monitoring: Adding code to your AdWords campaign and to your landing pages that will let the anti-click fraud software collect the necessary data points
+- Monitoring: Adding code to your Google Ads campaign and to your landing pages that will let the anti-click fraud software collect the necessary data points

 - Detecting: Now that you have collected the data, the anti-fraud algorithm can do its job.
-Many data points come into the decision making of what is, and what isn’t, fraud.
+Many data points come into the decision-making of what is and what isn’t a fraud.

 - Blocking: Once the fraudulent IP addresses that need to get blocked have been identified, they are instantly inputted into your AdWords excluded IP list.